Azure/AzureStack-QuickStart-Templates/office-2016-servers/README.md

 ### Connect

 The Virtual Machines do not have public IPs assigned, as a result you can not RDP to the machines.
 Deploy an additional VM with a public IP as a "Jumpbox" for troubleshooting or create a site to site VPN to access via the internal network.
+Publishing is done via Windows Application Proxy.

 ### Content